ashrafxbilal/azure-resume-challenge/README.md

 ### Backend Pipeline
 - Triggered when changes are pushed to `api/` or `infrastructure/` directories
 - Runs Python tests
+- Generates SBOM (Software Bill of Materials) using Syft
+- Scans for vulnerabilities using Grype
-- If tests pass, deploys the ARM template and Function App to Azure
+- If tests and security scans pass, deploys the ARM template and Function App to Azure

 ### Frontend Pipeline
 - Triggered when changes are pushed to frontend code
+- Generates SBOM (Software Bill of Materials) using Syft
+- Scans for vulnerabilities using Grype
 - Builds the React application
 - Uploads build files to Azure Storage
 - Purges the CDN cache

+### Security Scanning
+- CodeQL analysis runs on pull requests to main branch and on a monthly schedule
+- Fails builds if high-severity security issues are detected
+- SBOM generation provides inventory of all dependencies
+- Grype vulnerability scanning provides defense-in-depth alongside GitHub's security features

 For detailed setup instructions, see [GitHub Actions Setup](./docs/github-actions-setup.md).
-- Azure CDN
+For information about security measures, see [Security Measures](./docs/security-measures.md).

 ## Getting Started